 What's on Talks Loving Angels Instead?
 One in three Britons believe they have a guardian angel.
 One in ten reports seeing an angel.
 Yet the same surveys show just one in four describing themselves as religious.
 Have angels, traditionally God’s messengers, become the message itself?
 Writer and broadcaster Peter Stanford latest book explores both the history of angels in our religions and cultures, and their current soaring popularity in an age that likes to describe itself as secular, sceptical and scientific.
 For more information and reviews about Angels: A Visible and Invisible History, please visit Peter Stanford’s author website.
-Speaker: Peter Stanford, Writer, Journalist and Broadcaster Date & Time: Wednesday 25 March, 7.30-9pm Cost: £10 (students £6) Venue: Online via Zoom If you’d like to attend the event but are not free to join us live, please do buy a ticket and you’ll receive the joining details (in case your plans change) and an email detailing how to get in touch for a recording of the talk.
+To buy a copy of the book, please click on the button below: Purchase 'Angels' book Image: Peter Stanford by Mykel Nicolaou Speaker: Peter Stanford, Writer, Journalist and Broadcaster Date & Time: Thursday 25 March, 7.30-9pm Cost: £10 (students £6) Venue: Online via Zoom If you’d like to attend the event but are not free to join us live, please do buy a ticket and you’ll receive the joining details (in case your plans change) and an email detailing how to get in touch for a recording of the talk.
 Joining on Zoom on the night As this talk will be hosted over Zoom, participants will need access to a device which has audio in order to be able to hear.
 You can also join by dialling in using a telephone, but won't be able to see the speaker or any visual aids.
 Instructions for joining the talk will be sent via email between 5-5.30pm on the day of the event.
 If you have not received these details by 5.30pm, please call 01727 890205.
 Click here to find out more about using Zoom for our events How to Book You can book online here using the button below, or call the Box Office on 01727 890290.
 Tickets will be on sale until 5pm on the day of the event.
 Please ensure that you provide a current email address when you book.